openvinotoolkit/openvino/docs/MO_DG/prepare_model/FP16_Compression.md

 @sphinxdirective

-By default, all relevant floating-point weights are compressed to ``FP16`` data type during model conversion.
+By default, when IR is saved all relevant floating-point weights are compressed to ``FP16`` data type during model conversion.
 It results in creating a "compressed ``FP16`` model", which occupies about half of the original space in the file system.
 The compression may introduce a minor drop in accuracy, but it is negligible for most models.